Do's and Don'ts of Medicare Compliance

 All materials are subject to CMS review and approval before you can use them, whereas non-marketing materials are not.

 During presentations, you should never attempt to mislead your clients, willingly or unwillingly.
 Stay away from using absolutes and superlatives to describe plans and benefits.
 Your job is to present information, not show favoritism between carriers or plans.
 Similarly, if a potential enrollee expresses interest in just one plan, you must inform them that other plans are also available to them.
+When a client is being enrolled, agents must explain how their current coverage will be affected.
+Make sure you don’t leave this out when speaking with potential enrollees.

 Avoid using absolutes and superlatives to describe Medicare plans and benefits.